 -University of Innovative Distribution (UID): UID provides a concentrated educational program focused on the unique needs of the wholesale distribution industry.
 The HARDI Foundation offers two scholarships annually to this event.
 Scholarships cover the tuition fee to attend as well as travel and lodging costs.

 -HVACR & Mechanical Conference for Education Professionals: This conference is designed for education and training professionals within the HVACR industry with the goal of boosting workforce development.
-Because the event is free to attend, through support of HARDI and other industry organizations, the scholarship covers travel and lodging expenses.
+Because the event is free to attend, through

 The HARDI Foundation would not exist without strong support from HARDI members and other parties interested in advancing HVACR distribution.

-We are always looking for people to help move the Foundation forward in any ways they can:
+We are always looking for people to help move the Foundation forward in

 -Volunteering for research projects